 necessary reforms will be much more painful.

-So what policy options are available to the U.S. Government to
+So what policy options are available to the U.S.

 help it overcome the above listed challenges?

 To pay the bill for the annual economic expenses, Social

 Security deficit (care for baby boomers), debt financing, and economic growth,